-One single mom writes:
+One single mom asks:

 “How do I heal when I still have to deal with my toxic ex?
 I am going to counseling, I have a single moms group we are starting at church this fall, etc. I am not really sure what healing looks like.
 I think I am doing well and then BAM, I am sucked in by something my ex does (or most likely, doesn’t do) and I feel like I take several steps back.”